-"To get our foot in the door we needed very low prices, and to keep the business we needed very reliable product with just-in-time delivery," says John Suchopar, DFCI Solutions Plant Manager.
+"To get our foot in the door, we needed very low prices, and to keep the business we needed very reliable product with just-in-time delivery," says John Suchopar, plant manager for DFCI Solutions.
 "But power press tooling costs were exorbitant, and the lead times to construct power press dies would've taken about six months.
 That was unacceptable.
 We had to minimize upfront tooling cost especially when we weren't sure how long a particular product would last in the marketplace."